The goals of international field education are:

 - Learn more about The Umoja Project (pdf) »

-- Students spend 6 weeks in Mundri at the Bishop Ngalamu Theological College (BNTC), a seminary of the Episcopal Church of Sudan.
-Opportunities include: teaching at the seminary, connecting with World Harvest Mission, gardening, engaging with local churches and visiting the local hospital.
+- Students spend 10 weeks in South Sudan, placement site TBD based on opportunities and safety considerations.
+Partnerships exist at Bishop Allison Theological College (BATC) in Yei and at Mundri at the Bishop Ngalamu Theological College (BNTC), both seminaries of the Episcopal Church of Sudan.
+Opportunities include: teaching at the seminary, engaging with local churches, attending conferences and revivals, and teaching pastors.

 - Students are placed in churches and community ministries throughout the country of South Africa.